armplinker/KDOT-LBIS-BRM-MIGRATION/docs/Progress-notes.md

 | 5304008700MCR40	| NIIM	| 8/16/2021 09:48:23 AM	| 4    |

 As of 20221227, there were no orphan records in USERRWAY or USERSTRUNIT

+***(later update work revealed that Referential Integrit Cascading Deletes betwen main tables and agency tables was hosed up by the upgrade scripts)***

 #### 2022-12-28